nghiahsgs/How-to-connect-openvpn-on-ubuntu/README.md

 ```

  if you are having constant disconnect problem with the new Open VPN.
-Try to add this line to your VPN config and readd it the OpenVPN before reconnecting
+Try to add this line to your VPN config and readd it the OpenVPN before `<cert>`
 ```
 reneg-sec 0
 ```